rafmosiolek/di-workshop-01-intro-to-p5/README.md

 **What might these lines do?**

+They store information under the decalred names.

 **What happens if you change the numbers?**

+It will change the colour of the square, by calling the background function which uses these variables as parameters.

 **What numbers are allowed / What numbers have an effect?**

+0 - 255

 Look at this line: